-AA-T, AS-T, AA and AS for Transfer AA and AS Not for Transfer
+AA-T and AS-T for Transfer AA and AS for Transfer AA and AS Not for Transfer

-- AA-T An Associate of Arts Degree designed for students planning to transfer to a CSU in a similar major - Provides guaranteed admissions to the CSU system, but not to a particular campus or major - Requires a minimum of 60 units, including 37-43 units of transfer general education courses (IGETC or CSU G.E.
-Patterns) - Consult a COS counselor for assistance selecting transferable elective courses - AS-T An Associate of Science Degree designed for students planning to transfer to a CSU in a similar major - Provides guaranteed admissions to the CSU system, but not to a particular campus or major - Requires a minimum of 60 units, including 37-43 units of transfer general education courses (IGETC or CSU G.E.
+- AA-T An Associate in Arts Degree designed for students planning to transfer to a CSU in a similar major - Provides guaranteed admissions to the CSU system, but not to a particular campus or major - Requires a minimum of 60 units, including 37-39 units of transfer general education courses (IGETC or CSU G.E.
+Patterns) - Consult a COS counselor for assistance selecting transferable elective courses - AS-T An Associate in Science Degree designed for students planning to transfer to a CSU in a similar major - Provides guaranteed admissions to the CSU system, but not to a particular campus or major - Requires a minimum of 60 units, including 37-39units of transfer general education courses (IGETC or CSU G.E.
 Patterns) - Consult a COS counselor for assistance selecting transferable elective courses